-2 over and over again?

-The second layer of training, I think as the chairman mentioned in his opening statement, is going out now over the next 12 months during the year of 2011, all of those precincts-the 40th, the 42nd precinct-all of those patrol officers in all of the precincts in the city will be getting the same training over the course of 2011.

-COUNCIL MEMBER HALLORAN: Thank

-you, Chief, that's fantastic.
-Mr. Chair, good to

-see you again, and I didn't notice that you had

-gotten gray, but I haven't been here that long, so

-I'll give it some time, maybe in 10 years we can

-have this conversation again, assuming we don't

-'''

-1

-COMMITTEE ON PUBLIC SAFETY AND PUBLIC HOUSING 99

-2

-extend our terms anymore.

-3

-Let me turn to your numbers because

-4

-I'm trying to wrap my head around some things.

-5

-You indicated that on average it would be about

-$100,000 after the initial outlay to do the CCTV

-6

-7

-system per development, is that accurate per

-8

-building and development?

-9

-JOHN RHEA: Yes, yes, it's

-10

-accurate.

-11

-COUNCIL MEMBER HALLORAN: Okay.

-12

-All right.
-And you said it's about $50,000 per

-13

-unit for the layered access system, is that

-14

-correct?

-15

-JOHN RHEA: Correct.

-16

-COUNCIL MEMBER HALLORAN:

-17

-And my quick math on that is that there are 408

-18

-developments throughout the five boroughs, is that

-19

-accurate?

-20

-JOHN RHEA: No, we have 334

-21

-developments throughout the--

-22

-COUNCIL MEMBER HALLORAN:

-Three 34.

-23

-JOHN RHEA: --throughout the five

-24

-boroughs.

-25

-COUNCIL MEMBER HALLORAN:

-Okay.

-'''
+1 COMMITTEE ON PUBLIC SAFETY AND PUBLIC HOUSING 98 2 over and over again?
+3 EDWARD DELATORRE: Okay.
+The 4 training, the newly revised training that the task 5 force actually put forward, along with the police 6 department, was given to the entire Housing Bureau 7 and to the entire group of precinct housing 8 modules, which would be those groups that work 9 like in Staten Island and places like that, 10 they've already received that first layer of 11 training.
+12 The second layer of training, I 13 think as the chairman mentioned in his opening 14 statement, is going out now over the next 12 15 months during the year of 2011, all of those 16 precinctsthe 40th, the 42nd precinctall of 17 those patrol officers in all of the precincts in 18 the city will be getting the same training over 19 the course of 2011.
+20 COUNCIL MEMBER HALLORAN: Thank 21 you, Chief, that's fantastic.
+Mr. Chair, good to 22 see you again, and I didn't notice that you had 23 gotten gray, but I haven't been here that long, so 24 I'll give it some time, maybe in 10 years we can 25 have this conversation again, assuming we don't

+1 COMMITTEE ON PUBLIC SAFETY AND PUBLIC HOUSING 99

+2 extend our terms anymore.

+3 Let me turn to your numbers because

+4 I'm trying to wrap my head around some things.

+5 You indicated that on average it would be about

+6 \$100,000 after the initial outlay to do the CCTV

+7 system per development, is that accurate per

+8 building and development?

+9 JOHN RHEA: Yes, yes, it's

+10 accurate.

+11 COUNCIL MEMBER HALLORAN: Okay.

+12 All right.
+And you said it's about \$50,000 per

+13 unit for the layered access system, is that

+14 correct?

+15 JOHN RHEA: Correct.

+16 COUNCIL MEMBER HALLORAN: Okay.

+17 And my quick math on that is that there are 408

+18 developments throughout the five boroughs, is that

+19 accurate?

+20 JOHN RHEA: No, we have 334

+21 developments throughout the

+22 COUNCIL MEMBER HALLORAN: Three 34.

+23 JOHN RHEA:throughout the five

+24 boroughs.

+25 COUNCIL MEMBER HALLORAN: Okay.